nikandt/cansat-next/docs/Intro/lesson5.md

 :::tip[Exercise]

 Continue from your solution to the exercise in lesson 4, so that the state is maintained even if the device is reset.
-I.e. store the current state on the SD-card and read it in the setup.
+I.e. store the current state on the SD card and read it in the setup.
 This would simulate a scenario where your CanSat suddenly resets in flight or before the flight, and with this program you would still get a succesful flight.

 :::